nahuelmol/patitas/readme.md

 <h3>Future</h3>
 The future is to carry out a web microservice, separated crontend from the backend.
 Soon integrate ReactJs or another fontend framework.
 I'd adopt a tool like Vuejs as more fastest way to work.
 However, this frontend development is taking much time due to my unexperiemce in that field of web development.

+<h3>Developer</h3>
+Your are free to contribute in this project, add whatever you think it is necessary to build a more complete network site
 <h3>Built with</h3>
 <a href="https://www.postgresql.org" target="_blank"> <img src="https://icongr.am/devicon/postgresql-plain.svg?size=40&color=74bec2" alt="postgresql"/></a>
 <a href="https://www.djangoproject.com" target="_blank"> <img src="https://icongr.am/devicon/django-plain.svg?size=40&color=74bec2" alt="django"/></a>